You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Can Acyclovir Cause Kidney Damage?
 A Comprehensive Review

-Acyclovir, a widely used antiviral medication, is commonly prescribed to treat herpes simplex virus (HSV) infections, including cold sores and genital herpes.
+Acyclovir is a widely used antiviral medication prescribed to treat herpes simplex virus (HSV) infections, including cold sores, genital herpes, and shingles.
 While generally considered safe, acyclovir has been linked to kidney damage in some cases.
-In this article, we'll delve into the relationship between acyclovir and kidney damage, exploring the potential risks, mechanisms, and prevention strategies.
+In this article, we'll delve into the potential risks of acyclovir-induced kidney damage, exploring the mechanisms, prevalence, and implications for patients.

 What is Acyclovir?

-Acyclovir is a synthetic nucleoside analog that selectively targets HSV, inhibiting the viral DNA polymerase enzyme.
+Acyclovir is a synthetic nucleoside analogue that selectively targets herpes viruses, inhibiting their replication and reducing the severity of symptoms.
 It's available in oral, topical, and intravenous forms, making it a versatile treatment option for various herpes infections.

 Mechanisms of Acyclovir-Induced Kidney Damage